All Episodes

 Talk about your Monday from hell.

-Not only did Bridget Nickerson Boyd's car break down on her way to work, but when she pulled over to the side of the freeway, a sheriff's deputy pulled behind her, wrote her a ticket for driving on the shoulder, decided to arrest her, followed her to the hospital when her suddenly racing heart prompted a call of paramedics, then took her into custody again after she was treated by doctors and finally drove her to jail.
+Not only did Bridget Nickerson Boyd's car break down on her way to work, but when she pulled over to the side of the freeway, a sheriff's deputy pulled behind her, wrote her a ticket for driving on the shoulder, decided to arrest her, followed her to the hospital when her suddenly racing heart prompted a call to paramedics, then took her into custody again after she was treated by doctors and finally drove her to jail.

-To make matters worse, Bridget Nickerson Boyd claims in a lawsuit that the handcuffs were put on her wrists painfully tight, and that she was forced to listen to conservative broadcaster Rush Limbaugh make derogatory comments about black people all the way to the jail.
+To make matters worse, Bridget Nickerson Boyd claims in a lawsuit that the handcuffs were put on her wrists painfully tight and that she was forced to listen to conservative broadcaster Rush Limbaugh make derogatory comments about black people all the way to the jail.

 Bridget Nickerson Boyd is African American because of the incident which occurred on October 4th of 2010.